SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_best_practices.md

 ### Try to limit the amount of CRUD calls

-Every call to DataMiner and the database has a certain overhead.
+Every call to DataMiner (e.g. `DomInstance` create call) and the database has a certain overhead.
 By reducing the number of calls, this overhead is limited.
 The following measures could be implemented:

 #### Use bulk create, update, or delete whenever possible

-When multiple `DomInstances` need to be created or updated simultaneously, it is advisable to pass them to DataMiner using the bulk `CreateOrUpdate` method instead of looping over the list and passing them one by one.
+When multiple `DomInstances` need to be created or updated simultaneously, it is advisable to pass them to DataMiner using the [bulk `CreateOrUpdate` method](xref:DomHelper_class#multiple-instances) instead of looping over the list and passing them one by one.
 This can improve performance up to 10 times.
 Note that a maximum of 100 `DomInstances` can be passed at once.

 #### Avoid doing multiple updates to the same DomInstance in the same script/code